isabella232/OctoStyle/_pages/markdown.md

 :::
 ```

-This will be rendered as:
+This will be converted to the following HTML:

 ```html
 <div class="alert alert-warning">